SKawsar/Data-Preprocessing-for-ML/README.md

 # Data Preprocessing with Python

 #### Lecture 01: Importing Data with Pandas
-- Challenges of reading a CSV or Excel file
+- Challenges of reading a CSV file
-- Choose columns by name before reading a csv file
-- Choose columns by number before reading a csv file
-- Reading only the first n number of rows
+- Understanding the data
+- Finding Data Statistics, data types and missing value information

 #### Lecture 02: Data Preprocessing with Pandas (Part 1)
 - Challenges of reading a CSV or Excel file